Blog

 1. Pre-headline vs Post-headline people — Pre-headline people know about things before they make it into the news.
 Post-headline people find out about things after they are well-known.
 Pre-headline people have the advantage.
 H/T to David Perell

-1. Hick’s law — Hick’s law states that the more choices that are available the slower the decision-making process is.
+1. Hick’s Law — Hick’s law states that the more choices that are available, the slower the decision-making process is.
 If you want people to act fast, give them fewer options.

-1. Littlewood’s law — Individuals can expect to experience an event defined as a miracle at a rate of about one per month.
+1. Littlewood’s Law — Individuals can expect to experience an event defined as a miracle at a rate of about one per month.
 Miracle: defined as an event with odds of one in a million.
 Look for the small miracles in life.

 1. Current vs Wind — The wind is noisy and gets all of the attention.
 It howls and gusts, but it is light.
 The current is quiet yet persistent.
 It is heavy and relentless.
 A good strategy is to ignore the wind and focus on the current.
 H/T to Seth Godin